Panama Canal Country

-Panama has one of the larges diversities of birds in the world, and amazingly, with easy access for enthusiasts.
-For a list of recommended books, please click here: Books on Birds of Panama
+Panama has one of the larges diversities of birds in the world, and amazingly, with very easy access for birders.

 What do you need for bird watching in Panama?
 Comfortable walking shoes, loose-fitting clothing, a light jacket, insect repellent, binoculars, spotting scope and of course your camera.